-My technique works for one main reason: it’s possible to rewire any brain through our innate ability for neuroplasticity (2).
-In short, our brains have a tremendous capacity for change, and as we learn to use new tools of communication between couples, we change how we understand and think of our partner.
+Our approach is rooted in the latest relationship science and works for one main reason: the possibility to rewire any brain through our innate ability for neuroplasticity (2).
+In short, our brains have a tremendous capacity for change, so as we learn to use new tools of communication between couples, we change how we understand and think of our partner.

 Because all relationships act as a system, when one person changes, the other relations in their family change in reaction (3).
 When both partners change how they think of themselves and their relationship, the relationship can feel rewarding and self-sustaining.

 Emotionally Focused Therapy helps you break the damaging cycles in your relationship.